-Methamphetamine Defense: Hire the Top Houston Lawyer
+Methamphetamine Defense: Hire the Charles Johnson Law Firm

-Whatever illegal drug charges you are defending, it’s of the utmost necessity that you retain the services of The Top Houston Criminal Defense Lawyer who will battle to avoid the severe penalties that are the consequence of drug-related conviction.
+Whatever illegal drug charges you are defending, it’s of the utmost necessity that you retain the services of the Houston Criminal Defense Lawyer who will battle to avoid the severe penalties that are the consequence of drug-related conviction.
 Even if it’s your initial criminal offense, you could have to deal with a mandatory jail sentence, as well as considerable fines and a felony on your record.